References from reference management tools

 If you start by collecting your bibliographical data in NVivo, when you are ready to write up your findings, you can export this data to a reference management tool.
 NVivo can export to RIS or TXT file format.

-- On the Import tab, in the Bibliography group, choose an option.
+- On the Data tab, in the Import group, click Bibliographic Data, and then choose an option.

 - Locate and select the file you want to import, and then click Open.

 - Review the default import options and make any required changes.

 - Click OK.

 - The file description can only store 512 characters.
 If the abstract is important to you, you should select to create memos from abstract, keywords and notes, so that the full abstract is imported into a memo.
 Storing the abstract in a memo is also a good idea, if you want to code and query the text of the abstract.